bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [ ] Add TL as collaborator on Github.
 - [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.